Associate Director, Recruitment and Retention

 firstname.lastname@example.org | (646) 975-2838

-Lauren is the convening and Reshet coordinator for Prizmah, to including the Prizmah Jewish Day School Conference.
+Lauren is the convening and marketing manager for Prizmah, to including the Prizmah Jewish Day School Conference.
 She works on behind the scenes details regarding the planning and execution of all Prizmah events.
 Lauren served seven years in the United States Air Force, where she was assigned to duty in several locations in the U.S. and Great Britain.
 Lauren studied at Texas Tech University, where she earned a bachelor’s of business administration in marketing, and a bachelor’s and master’s in communication disorders specializing in audiology.
 Lauren is originally from Michigan, grew up in Texas, and now lives with her husband, Marc, and son, Liam, in Massachusetts.

 Favorite Book: The Other Boleyn Girl (Philippa Gregory)

 email@example.com | (646) 975-2808

-Yael is a program manager on the Educational Excellence team and supports the Day School Engagement and Enrollment initiative (DSEE) in partnership with PJ Library.
+Yael is a program manager on the Teaching and Learning team.
+She manages Moot Beit Din and the Day School Engagement and Enrollment initiative (DSEE) in partnership with PJ Library.
 Previously, she ran student programs for community day schools at RAVSAK, taught Jewish studies at SAR Academy, and served as the Jewish studies coordinator at Beit Rabban Day School.
 Yael earned a bachelor’s degree from the University of Michigan, a certificate in experiential Jewish education from Yeshiva University, and a dual master’s degree in Education and Jewish Studies from NYU, where she studied as a Jim Joseph and Wexner-Davidson graduate fellow.
 She lives in New York City with her husband and son.

 Favorite Book: East of Eden (John Steinbeck)